drkstr101/beige-sun/src/pages/index.md

   - type: features_section
     features:
       - title: >-
-          “After many years an awesome developer has finally decided to step up and share the burden of bringing this plugin to its next stages: thanks [Watheia Labs] for your contributions, but above all, thanks for your enthusiasm and for reinvigorating the project!”
+          "After many years an awesome developer has finally decided to step up and share the burden of bringing this plugin to its next stages: thanks [Watheia Labs] for your contributions, but above all, thanks for your enthusiasm and for reinvigorating the project!"
         subtitle: '-- Robert Lo Giacco, Agileware Co-Founder'
         image: images/brandon-guidelines.png
         image_alt: Brandon Guidelines